julienkay/SNeRG-Unity-Viewer/readme.md

 After cloning the project you can simply use the menu *SNeRG -> Asset Downloads* to download any of the sample scenes available.
 In each scene folder, there will be a convenient prefab, that you can then drag into the scene and you're good to go.

-If performance is not great, you can try to reduce the "Max Step" property on the material to trade off some quality vs speed.

 ## Updating

 Since the initial release a number of issues have been fixed in the asset generation code.